Blood Lactate Testing

 Identifying an athlete's VLamax is vital to enable the correct choice of training to achieve specific goals and objectives faster and more effectively

-Read Steve's blog post for more details (INSERT LINK).
+Read Steve's blog post for more details (LINK).